polpielladev/polpiella.dev/src/pages/sourcery-swift-package-command-plugin.md

 ### Command Line

 One way to run the plugin is from the command line.
-A list of plugins available for a specific plugin can be retrieved by running `swift package plugin --list` from the package's directory and then a package can be picked and executed by running `swift package <command's verb>`, in this particular case `swift package sourcery-code-generation`.
+A list of plugins available for a specific package can be retrieved by running `swift package plugin --list` from the package's directory.
+A package can then be picked from the list and executed by running `swift package <command's verb>`, in this particular case `swift package sourcery-code-generation`.

 Note that since this package requires special permissions, the `--allow-writing-to-package-directory` flag must be passed along with the command:

 <Video src='/assets/posts/sourcery-swift-package-command-plugin/sourcery-command-cli.mp4' />

+At this point you might be thinking, why would I bother writing a plugin that I have to still run from the command line when I can have a simple script do the same job in a couple of lines of bash?
+Well, let's take a look at what's coming in Xcode 14 and you'll see why I would definitely advocate for writing a plugin 📦.

 ### Xcode

-This is the most exciting way to run command plugins but, unfortunately it is only available on Xcode 14 at the moment.
+This is the most exciting way to run command plugins but, unfortunately it is only available in Xcode 14.
 Hence, if you need to run the command and are not yet using Xcode 14, please refer to the Command Line section.

-If you are lucky enough to be using Xcode 14, you can simply do it by right clicking on the package that has the plugin as a dependency and simply click it.
+If you are lucky enough to be using Xcode 14, you can execute any of a package's commands by right clicking on the package in the file explorer, finding the plugin to execute from the list and just clicking it.
 As you see in the video below, the command generates an `AutoCases.generated` file with the content from Sourcery:

 <Video src='/assets/posts/sourcery-swift-package-command-plugin/sourcery-command-xcode.mp4' />

 ## Next Steps

-Note that this is an initial implementation of the plugin.
+This is an initial implementation of the plugin.
 I will be looking into improving it and making it a bit more robust.
+As always, I am very committed to building in public and make all the content I can from my posts Open Source so anyone can file issues or create any PRs with improvements or fixes.
+This is no different 😀, [here is the link to the public repo](https://github.com/pol-piella/sourcery-plugins).

-Also, if you liked this article, keep your eyes peeled for the second part of this coming soon, where I will be making a Sourcery build tool plugin.
+Also, if you liked this article, keep your eyes peeled for the second part coming soon, where I will be making a Sourcery build tool plugin.
 I know it doesn't sound like a lot, but it's not an easy task! 🔨